benehmb/SmartwatchMetronome/README.md

 Just open the App and press Start :)

 ## Settings
 The first element ist the back-button.
-Press it and get back to the main screen The second element ist the frequency in BPM (Beats Per Minute).
+Press it and get back to the main screen.

+The second element ist the frequency in BPM (Beats Per Minute).
 How often per minute should your device vibrate.

 The last element is the duration.
 How long should it vibrate in MS (Milli Seconds).
 This is not a timer when it stops.
 Its just the duration for every beat.

 ## ToDos for Developer